Drug Abuse in Schools: How Districts Can Help

 A study in New York City public schools showed that teens who engaged in comprehensive, age-appropriate drug education classes gained knowledge about illicit substances and were less likely to try drugs.

-The impact of EVERFI’s resources has been significant.
+The impact of Everfi’s no-cost prevention resources has been significant.

 Social-emotional learning, or SEL, can be a valuable way to prevent substance abuse in schools.
-SEL programs teach students responsible decision-making, relationship skills, social awareness, and self-management.
+Everfi’s free SEL programs teach students responsible decision-making, relationship skills, social awareness, and self-management.

 SEL classes are often a safe space for students to discuss social and relational issues.